1. We are anti-scientific.

 Science people, you may not admit it, but we know you know “The Force” is real…Well, there you go: so do we.

 Do we all want to use science to build a bunch of non-biodegradable gadgets and create chemicals that poison our environment?
 No. But that doesn’t mean we’re anti-science.
-It means we’re pro-sustainability of the planet we live on.
+It means we’re in favor of sustainability.

 2. We are anti-Christian.